-Currently, he operates and maintains this website -as a hobby- on a Mac Studio (M2 Max) and a "trashcan" Mac Pro (2013) in California, USA plus a co-located webserver that runs on an aluminum Mac mini in Manila (Philippines).
+Currently, he operates and maintains this website -as a hobby- on a Mac Studio (M2 Max) and a "trashcan" Mac Pro (2013) in California, USA plus a co-located web server that runs on an aluminum Mac mini in Manila (Philippines).

 All the devices in this vintage collection are still in excellent working condition.
-To be classifed as a 'vintage', a device should be, at least, eight (8) years old and no longer being manufactured.
+To be classifed as a vintage, a device should be at least, eight (8) years old and no longer being manufactured.

 But, again, with the proper hack (circa 2004), the unit can be used on any available ISP.